fredfeng/CS162/homework/hw3/README.md

 ## Submission and Scoring

+Submit `eval.ml` on Gradescope, where an autograder will run your code on a set of test cases. _You should test your code with your own test cases before submitting it to the autograder.
+The autograder will only tell you if you are missing anything; if you are failing some test cases, it will not tell you why.
+Blindly guessing solutions will waste a lot of your time._

-The assignment will be submitted on Gradescope.
-Submissions and the autograder will be set up at a later time (ETA: the weekend before the due date).
-However, you can test your code with unit tests or compare the output against the reference interpreter.
-Note that the reference interpreter may contain bugs: it is best to work out the program results with pencil and paper!
+You can test your code locally with unit tests (in `test.ml`) or compare the output against the reference interpreter (which may be buggy, so use your best judgment).
+The best way to construct test cases is to make up some programs and then put together a derivation tree with pencil and paper.

+As outlined in the grading policy, your score for this assignment will be the percentage of test cases passed, plus whatever additional credit is awarded to you for partially correct solutions that demonstrate understanding of the course material.

+Some of the things we will be looking for during grading are:
+* Your `eval` function evaluates expressions to the correct values, as described by the manual.
+* Your `eval` function correctly raises a `Stuck` exception if no evaluation rule matches.
+We reserve the right to deduct points if you hardcode Stuck exceptions to avoid doing the rest of the assignment properly.
+* Alpha-renaming is performed correctly during substitution.
+This is worth a relatively low but still significant number of points.